 - A Unicode string that includes the terminating null character, which is used by the server to locate history data (for example, an empty string that will signal to the server to restore from the default history location). - An integer indicating the predecimal part of the history version.
-For example, if the history version is "1234.5678", this parameter should be 1245.
-It MUST be zero if the flags parameter is set to MD_HISTORY_LATEST. - An integer indicating the postdecimal part of the history version.
-For example, if the history version is "1234.5678", this parameter should be 5678.
-It MUST be zero if the flags parameter is set to MD_HISTORY_LATEST. - An integer indicating to the server how the restore operation should be performed.
-If this parameter is MD_HISTORY_LATEST, the server should restore the latest available version of history and ignore data passed as version parameters.
+For example, if the history version is "1234.5678", this parameter is 1234.
+It is zero if the flags parameter is set to MD_HISTORY_LATEST. - An integer indicating the postdecimal part of the history version.
+For example, if the history version is "1234.5678", this parameter is 5678.
+It is zero if the flags parameter is set to MD_HISTORY_LATEST. - An integer indicating to the server how to perform the restore operation.
+If this parameter is MD_HISTORY_LATEST, the server will restore the latest available version of history and ignore data passed as version parameters.